presidioworkshops/presidioworkshops/content/workshops/secure_software_factory/lab01.md

 Once logged in you should see your available projects - or a button to create a project if none exist already.

 ## Let's try the 'oc' command line (CLI) tool
-Open a terminal and login using the same openshift URI with the oc Login command.
+Open a terminal and login using the same Kubernetes URI with the oc Login command.
 Please add the option --insecure-skip-tls-verify=true.

 For example:

 ```
-$ oc login {{< urishortfqdn "https://" "master" ":8443" >}} --insecure-skip-tls-verify=true
+$ oc login {{< urishortfqdn "https://" >}} --insecure-skip-tls-verify=true
-Authentication required for {{< urishortfqdn "https://" "master" ":8443" >}} (openshift)
+Authentication required for {{< urishortfqdn "https://" >}} (openshift)
 Username: user{{< span "userid" "YOUR#" >}}Password:
 Login successful.
 ```